Tharindu197/ProxyService/README.md

 ## Features:
 * 3rd party external APIs can be configured with extending 'GenericEntity' abstract class and implementing own response entity (Deserializable to the output JSON value of API).
-* Generalized Utility classes for external API calling (ApiCallProcessor) and validating expiration state (Entity Validator) of cached API response.[can be found in the utility package]
+* Generalized Utility classes for external API calling (ApiCallProcessor) and validating expiration state (EntityValidator) of cached API response. [can be found in the utility package]

 ## Technologies used:
 ```